-- A home workshop/business must be carried on wholly within the primary structure or within a structure accessory to it. - A home workshop/business may be operated only by occupants of the В. residence and by a maximum of two employees, associates or partners who do not occupy the residence.
-A Special Use Permit approved in accordance with Sec.
+- A home workshop/business must be carried on wholly within the primary structure or within a structure accessory to it. - В. A Home Workshop/Business may be operated only by occupants of the residence and by a maximum of two employees, associates or partners who do not occupy the residence.
+A Developmental Standard Variance must be approved in accordance with Sec.
 3.6 is required in order to have more than two outside employees. - The property on which a home workshop/business is currently legally operated shall be allowed, in additional to any other sign(s) permitted by this Ordinance, one additional non-illuminated wall or freestanding sign not to exceed four square feet in area.
 If freestanding, the sign must be set back a minimum of 55 feet from the center line of the right-of-way and a minimum of 15 feet from the front property line.
 The freestanding sign may not exceed four feet in height.

-Article 5 Use Standards Sec.
+Article 5 Use StandardsSec.
 5.5.
 Accessory Uses and Structures

-- D. Outdoor display or storage is prohibited. - E. A home workshop or business must not produce noise, vibration, smoke, dust, odors, heat or glare which can be detected beyond the premises. - F. Except as provided in paragraph G below, the total square footage of all accessory structures, excluding agricultural buildings, must not exceed 110 percent of the net floor area of the primary dwelling. - On properties in the A-1 zoning district that are three acres or more in lot area, the gross floor area of accessory structures for a home workshop / business and personal residential storage must not exceed 200 percent of the net floor area of the primary residential structure. - One off-street parking space must be provided per 200 square feet of net floor area devoted to the home workshop/business, in addition to the dwelling unit requirement.
+- D. Outdoor display or storage is prohibited.
+Unless shown in detail on the adopted site plan to include graphically compliance with Sec.
+7.3 Buffering and Screening; more specifically the Buffer Planting Specifications Class II. - E. A home workshop or business must not produce noise, vibration, smoke, dust, odors, heat or glare which can be detected beyond the premises. - F. Except as provided in paragraph G below, the total square footage of all accessory structures, excluding agricultural buildings, must not exceed 110 percent of the net floor area of the primary dwelling. - G. On properties in the A-1 zoning district that are three acres or more in lot area, the gross floor area of accessory structures for a home workshop / business and personal residential storage must not exceed 200 percent of the net floor area of the primary residential structure. - H. Off-street parking spaces must be provided for all employees who do not occupy the residence and approved for the Home Work/Shop in addition to the dwelling unit requirement.

-Personal Residential Storage 5.5.10
+5.5.10 Personal Residential Storage

-- Structures for storage of personal items, such as a private garage or storage shed, are allowed in association with a Household Living use subject to the following standards. - Items stored must not be associated with a nonresidential use or activity. - Except as provided in paragraph C below, the total square footage of all accessory structures must not exceed 110 percent of the net floor area of the primary dwelling. - В. In the Agricultural zoning district, the storage of agricultural equipment in accessory structures is exempt from the square footage limitation. - On properties in the A-1 and R-1 zoning district that are three acres or more in lot area, the gross floor area of accessory structures for personal residential storage must not exceed 200 percent of the net floor area of the primary residential structure.
+- A. Structures for storage of personal items, such as a private garage or storage shed, are allowed in association with a Household Living use subject to the following standards. - 1.
+Items stored must not be associated with a nonresidential use or activity. - 2.
+Except as provided in paragraph C below, the total square footage of all accessory structures must not exceed 110 percent of the net floor area of the primary dwelling. - B. In the Agricultural zoning district, the storage of agricultural equipment in accessory structures is exempt from the square footage limitation. - C. On properties in the A-1 and R-1 zoning district that are three acres or more in lot area, the gross floor area of accessory structures for personal residential storage must not exceed 200 percent of the net floor area of the primary residential structure.